MathiSans/mathisans/README.md

 ## Currently Exploring

-- Designing a Dashboard for automated file creation and visualisation of statistics in Obsidian
+- Designing a Dashboard for automated file creation and visualisation of vault statistics in [Obsidian](https://obsidian.md)
 - Field recordings & synths ([M8 Tracker](https://dirtywave.com))
 - Designing a zine-inspired archive for analog photographs
 - Experimenting with storytelling through microinteractions